IvenGe/FH_dotnet_exercises/README.md

 # FH_dotnet_exercises

-How did you came here ?
+How did you come here ?